-Shotime!: Ohtani hurls 7 superb innings, Angels beat A's 6-1
+ShoTime!: Ohtani hurls 7 superb innings, Angels beat A's 6-1

 Athletics: Oakland put OF Boog Powell on the 10-day DL with a right knee sprain in a move retroactive to Saturday.
 Mark Canha was recalled from Triple-A Nashville.
 Powell will return to Oakland for an MRI on Monday.
 He was injured Friday, when he crashed into the wall and later got his spikes stuck in the dirt while running the bases.

-Angels: Los Angeles put a starting pitcher on the DL for the third time this season, leaving the club with three starters and 10 relievers on its 25-man roste.
+Angels: Los Angeles put a starting pitcher on the DL for the third time this season, leaving the club with three starters and 10 relievers on its 25-man roster.
 J.C.
-Ramirez went on the 10-day list with a right elbow strain after lasting just two innings and walking five A's in his loss Saturday night.
-Andrew Heaney and Matt Shoemaker also are out.
-The Angels replenished their bullpen by optioning Akeel Morris, who pitched 2 1/3 solid innings in relief of Ramirez, and recalling right-handers Felix Pena and Eduardo Paredes from Triple-A Salt Lake.
+Ramirez went on the 10-day list with a right elbow strain after lasting just two innings and walking five A's in his loss Saturday.

 UP NEXT